-The British National Health System (NHS) has fallen victim to a massive attack with which seems to be part of a global action.
-So far, this attack has affected hospitals and businesses across the UK as well as in other countries.
+The British National Health System (NHS) has been the victim of a massive ransomware attack that appears to be part of a global action.
+Until now, this attack has invaded hospitals and businesses across the UK and other countries.

 The attack began yesterday on Friday and, according to observers, we have not seen a similar one since it seems to have affected at least 74 countries.